 Camps and Conferences

-Limited to the first 40 resident and 20 commuter registrants.
-Check in is scheduled tentatively for 1:00 pm.
-Residence is scheduled tentatively for Arey Hall and Fricker Hall.
+Limited to the first 40 residents and 20 commuter registrants.
+Check-in is scheduled tentatively for 1:00 p.m.
+The residence is scheduled tentatively for Fricker Hall.

 We do NOT accept walk-up registrations at event check-in.

-Registrants will be asked the following questions during the registration process.
-Please have information ready prior to registering.
+Registrants will be asked the following questions in the registration.
+Please have the information prior to registering:

-• Custodial guardian details (max 2, min 1): First & last name, phone number, email, driver's license number, can drop off, can pick up, is emergency contact, and relationship to participant
+Custodial guardian details (max 2, min 1): First & last name, phone number, email, can drop off, can pick up, is emergency contact, and relationship to the participant

-• Emergency/Authorized pick-up contacts (max 5, min 1): First & last name, phone number, email, driver's license number, can drop off, can pick up, is emergency contact, and relationship to participant
+Emergency/authorized pick-up contacts (max 5, min 1): First & last name, phone number, email, can drop off, can pick up, is emergency contact, and relationship to the participant

-Arriving to Campus: Authorized driver picking up and dropping off, minor driving themselves to camp, minor walking/biking to camp
+Arrival to campus: Authorized driver picking up and dropping off, minor driving themselves to camp, minor walking/biking to camp, I am an adult

 Credit Card